OpenSPP/documentation/docs/user_guide/proxy_means_test.md

 ## Introduction

-The Proxy Means Test (PMT) is a statistical method used to determine the poverty status of a household, using a set of indicators that are correlated with household income or consumption.
-The PMT is often used to identify beneficiaries who are eligible for support.
+The Proxy Means Test (PMT) is a statistical method used to determine the poverty status of a {term}`household`, using a set of indicators that are correlated with household income or consumption.
+The PMT is often used to identify {term}`beneficiaries` who are eligible for support.

 Here are some typical criteria that may be used to calculate the Proxy Means Test: